rideabout/GitHubLearn/markdown/readme.md

 ### Inline code

-You can print to the terminal using the `puts "hello world"` command.
+You can print to the terminal using a single backtick, such as the (there is a backtick in front of the following codeblock in the markdown) `puts "hello world"` command.

 ### Multi line code

+Use 3 backticks to print out multiple lines of code to the document, such as the code blocks shown below.

 #### Without highlighting

+Using the three backticks by themselves will result in no code highlighting, as shown below.

 ```
 def hello_world
     puts 'hello world'